#the Alfa Romeo Museum

 Later Volkswagen also partnered with Shanghai Automotive, becoming China's biggest car maker.
 They too made Audis.
 (In fact there are six factories producing Audis in China.)
 But those were pre-EV days.

 By contrast, BYD never had anything to do with Volkswagen.
 Founded in 1995, it was a battery maker first, and a car manufacturer later.
-Build Your Dreams had attracted attention in 2008 because Warren Buffet had invested in it, and also because BYD let it be known that it wanted to be become the biggest car maker in the world.
+Build Your Dreams had attracted attention in 2008 because Warren Buffet had invested in the company, and also because BYD let it be known that it wanted to be become the biggest car maker in the world.

 Eyebrows were no doubt raised, but little more.

 There is a good reason for that.
 The Chinese car market, the biggest in the world, isn't doing so well either.
-With an annual combined production of around 30 million cars (in 2023), Chinese manufacturers now find themselves with a lot of cars on their hands.
+With an annual combined production of around thirty million cars (in 2023), Chinese manufacturers now find themselves with a lot of cars on their hands.

 The glut of unsold cars is the result of another glut: the millions of vacant or unfinished housing units that have plagued the Chinese economy for twenty years.
 When that speculative bubble finally started to pop three years ago, the entire economy, already hurt by Beijing's mismanagement of the pandemic, went into a stall.